Contact

 Research Summary

-My international research agenda tackles significant global issues that can harm the smooth running of societies.
-I take a unique experimental approach to studying the social-psychological… read more
+My internationally recognised research agenda tackles significant global issues that can harm the smooth running of societies.
+I take a unique experimental approach to studying the… read more

 Current Research

-My international research agenda tackles significant global issues that can harm the smooth running of societies.
+My internationally recognised research agenda tackles significant global issues that can harm the smooth running of societies.
 I take a unique experimental approach to studying the social-psychological consequences of conspiracy theories and misinformation.
-Millions of people from across the globe believe in conspiracy theories that explain events as the result of secret, deliberate actions, and cover-ups at the hands of powerful and malevolent groups.
-My research to date demonstrates that conspiracy beliefs can be an important source of disengagement with politics and a lack of concern about the environment (BJP, 2014), and impact medical issues (PLOS ONE, 2014; Sexual Health, 2020).
-Conspiracy beliefs have been linked with being more willing to support violence (BJSP, 2020) and engage in unethical activities (BJSP, 2019).
-I have also demonstrated that conspiracy theories may divert attention from inherent limitations of social systems, which may reduce, rather than increase, the likelihood of social and political change (Political Psychology, 2018).
+Millions of people from across the globe believe in conspiracy theories that explain events as the result of secret, deliberate actions and cover-ups at the hands of powerful and malevolent groups.
+My research demonstrates the pervasive societal and psychological impact of conspiracy beliefs.
+These beliefs have been linked to disengagement from politics, diminished concern about environmental issues, and the erosion of trust in public health initiatives (BJP, 2014; PLOS ONE, 2014; Sexual Health, 2020).
+They are also associated with support for violence (BJSP, 2020) and engagement in unethical behaviours (BJSP, 2019; Social Psychology, 2023).
+My recent studies have explored how economic hardship fosters feelings of anomie, which heightens belief in conspiracy theories targeting marginalized groups, amplifying anti-immigrant sentiment and societal polarization (see a Project Report here).
+I have also demonstrated that conspiracy beliefs can distract from systemic inequalities, reducing the likelihood of social and political change (Political Psychology, 2018).

-We have recently developed and validated a conspiracy beliefs questionnaire suitable for young people, called the Adolescent Conspiracy Beliefs Questionnaire (ACBQ).
+We have recently developed and validated a conspiracy beliefs questionnaire suitable for young people called the Adolescent Conspiracy Beliefs Questionnaire (ACBQ).
 You can find more information on the ACBQ here.
-The project was funded by the British Academy.
+The British Academy funded the project.

 You can find details on all my publications here or on the Open Science Framework.